SAP/ui5-webcomponents/docs/6-contributing/06-storybook-samples.md

 };
 ```

-Or per every named export (Story Parameters), applicable to a specific story:
+or per every named export (Story Parameters) applicable to a specific story:

 ```ts
 BasicCheckBox.parameters = {